THE WAY IT COULD BE:

 "Did you say 8 years?
 Did you say I was working 8 years full time for my house?"

 "About that.
-And of course you can’t say it’s yours for about 20 years, until you’ve paid the last installment, and until then you have to worry about getting the sack and being unable to keep up the payments, and therefore losing the house".
+And of course you can’t say it’s yours for about 20 years, until you’ve paid the last instalment, and until then you have to worry about getting the sack and being unable to keep up the payments, and therefore losing the house".

 "Well I’ll have to think about all that," said Mike, feeling a little bit angry about being blasted from all directions.